Sarasota is home to a unique Amish settlement

 The community itself sits on the edge of city limits, but is essentially a part of Sarasota, making Pinecraft residents America’s only truly “city” Amish.
 In a sense, they’re also “beachy” Amish as well, with a number of shores lying a short bus ride or longer bike ride from the community.

-Amish who live and visit Pinecraft hail from a wide variety of places, and make up one of the most atypical Amish communities in the country.
+The Amish who live in and visit Pinecraft hail from a wide variety of places, and make up one of the most atypical Amish communities in the country.

 The main thoroughfare of the Pinecraft neighborhood is known as Bahia Vista St., a four-lane road bisecting the community and serving as one of Sarasota’s main east-west arteries.

 Amish at Pinecraft live in bungalows and trailers packed into the gridlike streets bearing traditional Amish and Mennonite names such as Yoder, Graber and Schrock.
 The residences are typically rented by the night, for short-term visitors, or for longer spells.

 The Pinecraft neighborhood is bounded on two sides by a historically flood-prone waterway known as Phillippi Creek.
 Pinecraft Park is a popular place for relaxation and a hotspot for birdwatchers (“Fifteen Nature Hotspots in the Sarasota Area”, Daniel Fisher and Captain Ahab, The Pinecraft Pauper vol. 2 ed.
 2, Dec 29, 2010).

 Unlike in the vast majority of other communities, Amish here hold church in a freestanding building – the Pinecraft Amish Church.
 The Mennonite Tourist Church is a long-established place of worship occupying a former bakery building.
 The Palm Grove Mennonite Church can be found on Beneva Road, a main avenue intersecting Bahia Vista.